 Next, you can go to Insights » Addons, find the eCommerce addon, and then click the Install button below it.

 After that, you need to go to Insights » Settings and click the eCommerce tab.
 You should see that your eCommerce plugin (e.g. WooCommerce) has been automatically detected.

 Tip: We recommend switching on ‘Use Enhanced eCommerce’ as this means you can view the MonsterInsights eCommerce report too.

 That’s all you need to do because MonsterInsights handles everything else after that.
 Google Analytics will now be able to track eCommerce transactions on your site.

 Now, when you visit Google Analytics, you’ll be able to see details of your eCommerce transactions.

-Go to Acquisition » Campaigns then click the ‘All Campaigns’ link, as before.
+In Universal Analytics, simply go to Acquisition » Campaigns and then click the ‘All Campaigns’ link.
 Next, select ‘E-commerce’ from the Conversions dropdown menu.